stevencombs/retrocombs.github.io/_posts/2015-02-21-amazon-echo-review.md

 Did I mention that the bathroom location is the best spot in the house for our Echo?

 # {Update: April 11th, 2015} Control your home
-On April 8th, Amazon sent out emails to Echo owners and announced a new exciting feature; home automation control.
+On April 8th, Amazon sent out emails to Echo owners to announce a new feature; home automation control.
 Echo now supports two important products in this space, [WeMo](http://www.amazon.com/s/?_encoding=UTF8&camp=1789&creative=390957&field-brandtextbin=WeMo&linkCode=ur2&node=172630&tag=bricinmypockb-20&linkId=LG2JYL3I2VX5IWE3) and [Philips Hue](http://www.amazon.com/gp/product/B00A4EUUO8/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00A4EUUO8&linkCode=as2&tag=bricinmypockb-20&linkId=YN3EYWUQT5D5UDSW).
+Here’s what Amazon had to say about this new feature:

+> You can now use Echo to switch on the lamp before getting out of bed, turn on the fan or heater while reading in your favorite chair, or dim the lights from the couch to watch a movie—all without lifting a finger...or even raising your voice.

-Not all models are supported.
-Below is the list provided from Amazon:
+Not all WeMo and Philips Hue models are supported.
+Below is the list from Amazon:

 * [WeMo](http://www.amazon.com/s/?_encoding=UTF8&camp=1789&creative=390957&field-brandtextbin=WeMo&linkCode=ur2&node=172630&tag=bricinmypockb-20&linkId=LG2JYL3I2VX5IWE3): Switch, Insight Switch, and Light Switch
 * [Hue](http://www.amazon.com/gp/product/B00A4EUUO8/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00A4EUUO8&linkCode=as2&tag=bricinmypockb-20&linkId=YN3EYWUQT5D5UDSW): A19, Lux, BR30, Bloom, and LightStrip lights